Some of my readers may have heard of the concept of wireheading:

 From my experience, people are confused about what exactly wireheading is and whether it is rational to pursue or not, so before I discuss some potentially new thoughts on wireheading in the next post, I’ll elaborate on that definition a bit and give a few examples.

 Let’s say your only goal is to be adored by as many people as possible for being a superhero.
 Then thinking that you are such a superhero would probably be the thing that makes you happy.
 So, you would probably be happy while playing a superhero video game that is so immersive that while playing you actually believe that you are a superhero and forget dim reality for a while.
 So, if you just wanted to be happy or feel like a superhero you would play this video game a lot given that it is so difficult to become a superhero in real life.
 But this isn’t what you want!
 You don’t want to believe that you’re a superhero.
 You want to be a superhero.
-Playing the video game does not help you to attain that goal, instead push-ups and eating spinach… no, reading about philosophy, game theory and theoretical computer science helps you to be a superhero.
+Playing the video game does not help you to attain that goal, instead push-ups and spinach (or, perhaps, learning about philosophy, game theory and theoretical computer science) help you to be a superhero.

 So, the first thing you need to know about wireheading is that if your goals are about the outside world, you need to be irrational or extremely confused or in a very weird position (where you are paid to wirehead, for example) to do it.
 Let me repeat (leaving out the caveats): If your utility function assigns values to states of the world, you don’t wirehead!